jlangch/venice/doc/readme/macros.md

 ### Namespace

 Macros evaluate in the namespace they are called from, not in the namespace they are defined.
-This is different from functions that evaluate their body in the namespace which they are defined.
+This is different from functions that evaluate in the namespace which they are defined.

 ## When to use macros